aischlena/mlinvitrotox-tutorial/README.md

 ```

-If it was successful, you see an output like that.
+If it was successful, you see an output that ends like this:

 ```
-TODO mamba env create output
+done
+#
+# To activate this environment, use
+#
+#     $ conda activate mlinvitrotox-tutorial
+#
+# To deactivate an active environment, use
+#
+#     $ conda deactivate

 ```